THE OCEANIA ATHLETICS ASSOCIATION

 In February 2007, the Oceania Athletic Association changed its name to the Oceania Athletics Association.

-New Caldeonia (NCL) became the first Associate Member of the Oceania Athletics Association in 2008.
+New Caledonia (NCL) became the first Associate Member of the Oceania Athletics Association in 2008.

-At the 2009 OAA Congress Nuie was officially named an Associate Member of the Oceania Athletics Association.
+At the 2009 OAA Congress Niue was officially named an Associate Member of the Oceania Athletics Association.

 At the IAAF Congress in Berlin (August 2009) Tuvalu became the 20th Member Federation of the Oceania Athletics Association.